markcmurphy/devdocs-portal/03-headless-cart.md

 ## Abandoned carts

 The [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts) makes it possible to retrieve the `cart_id` of the abandoned cart which can then be used to fetch and display information about the cart to the shopper.
-The `cart_id` corresponds to the token in the query string of the abandoned cart link provided in abandoned cart email notifications.
+The `cart_id` corresponds to the token in the query string of the abandoned cart link included in the abandoned cart email notification sent to the shopper.

 To retrieve the `cart_id`, follow these steps: